Azure/iot-edge-v1/doc/sample_uwp.md

 Building the sample
 -------------------
 At this point, creating a UWP gateway containing UWP modules is supported on all UWP platforms (Windows Desktop, Windows Phone, Windows 10 IoT Core).

-To build the UWP Gateway and UWP Modules you should build the solution here (../samples/uwp/UwpSample.sln).
+To build the UWP Sample Gateway and UWP Modules open the solution here: `../samples/uwp/UwpSample.sln`.
+You can build the solution by selecting **Build > Build Solution**.

-Today the Solution has:
+Today the sample contains these projects:

-1. Microsoft.Azure.IoT.Gateway ==> UWP DLL you shall reference from your application and module projects.
+1. Microsoft.Azure.IoT.Gateway ==> UWP DLL containing the required Gateway and Module components.
+2. IotCoreGatewayCppUwp ==> UWP(C++) App (can be run on all UWP platforms) gateway project.
-2. IotCoreGatewayCpp ==> UWP(C++) Background Application (most useful on Windows 10 Iot Core) gateway project.
+3. IotCoreGatewayCpp ==> UWP(C++) Background Application (most useful on Windows 10 Iot Core) gateway project.
-3. IotCoreGatewayCs ==> UWP(C#) Background Application (most useful on Windows 10 Iot Core) gateway project
+4. IotCoreGatewayCs ==> UWP(C#) Background Application (most useful on Windows 10 Iot Core) gateway project
-4. IotCoreGatewayCppUwp ==> UWP(C++) App (can be run on all UWP platforms) gateway project.
 5. SetOfCppModules ==> UWP(C++) DLL containing Sensor and Printer modules.
 6. SetOfCsModules ==> UWP(C#) DLL containing Sensor and Printer modules.

-Building the solution you will have the following binaries:
+Building the solution will create the following binaries:

 1. Microsoft.Azure.IoT.Gateway.dll.
-2. IotCoreGatewayCpp.dll.
+2. IotCoreGatewayCppUwp.exe.
-3. IotCoreGatewayCs.dll.
+3. IotCoreGatewayCpp.dll.
-4. IotCoreGatewayCppUwp.exe.
+4. IotCoreGatewayCs.dll.
 5. SetOfCppModules.dll.
 6. SetOfCsModules.winmd.

-To deploy these binaries and run your gateway, these files will need to be packagesd in an APPX file or deployed with Visual Studio (via F5).
+To deploy these binaries and run your gateway, you can use Visual Studio's F5 (also invoked by selecting **Debug > Start Debugging**).

+Alternatively, these files can be packaged in an APPX file (this file can be uploaded to the Microsoft Store or App side-loading).
+You can find information on creating an APPX file [here](https://msdn.microsoft.com/en-us/library/hh454036.aspx).

 Running the sample
 ------------------